Why sobriety is easier than drinking

 To continue using the analogy of computer software, living sober is like slowly installing a new operating system.
 It takes persistence, discipline and determination but overall, doesn't drain anywhere near as much battery power as drinking does.
 In fact, it frees more energy than you ever realised you possessed.

-So if you're struggling with the work of early recovery, check in with how difficult it is compared to drinking.
+So if you're struggling with looking after yourself and the work of early recovery, check in with how difficult it is compared to drinking.
 You might just find that your hardest day sober beats your best day drinking.

 To get started in changing your operating system from addiction to sobriety, reach out for professional help, just like you would if you were having trouble with your computer.
 Having this support helps you to get started on building long-term sobriety.